waptug/geekzonehostingllc-clipbucket-lamp-server/README.md

 # geekzonehostingllc-clipbucket-lamp-server

 geekzonehostingllc/clipbucket-lamp-server

-See docker hub repo at docker pull geekzonehostingllc/clipbucket-lamp-server: latest
+See docker hub repo at https://hub.docker.com/repository/docker/geekzonehostingllc/clipbucket-lamp-server

 Enjoy a self hosted Clipbucket.Com Video Streaming Server and photo gallery that you control and maintain.